PaulNovack/BoxesCplus-React-AWS-Installer/README.md

 ### Requires configured AWS CLI and Terraform installed

 ### This is an example only.
 In a real world installer you would NEVER put the private and public key to access server in code that is checked into github it would be in a terraform var file.
-In real world never leave port 3306 or 33060 open to world (0.0.0.0)

 This will install and configure 2 ec2 instances